 Hold onto both vial and syringe.
 Turn the vial & syringe upside down, keeping the needle in the vial.
 The needle is now pointing up.

-Pull the plunger back to “draw” the methotrexate into the syringe.
+Pull the plunger back to “draw” the methotrexate into the syringe (image C).
 Draw back slightly more than the dose you need.
-If air bubble is seen, gently tap the syringe with your finger.
+If an air bubble is seen, gently tap the syringe with your finger.
 Push the plunger up to get rid of any air.
 Push back in any extra medicine to get the right dose.

 With needle still in the vial, turn the vial/needle right side up.
 Set the vial on the table.